IDMNYU/DM1123-VFS-FA19-SEEGERS/Projects/coursework-submission-and-documentation.md

 If your work is archived on your personal servers, there is a possibility that you would delete your archives after they graduate or even sooner.

+## File Management

+* Use a file management system of folders for each project and draft to keep your files organized and available.
+*